Last updated August 7th, 2022.

-I understand that it might seem far fetched for some places mentioned below to ever become “future Singapores”.
+We understand that it might seem far fetched for some places mentioned below to ever become “future Singapores”.
 Then again, nobody in the 1960s thought Singapore would be where it is today either.

 Places like Hong Kong and the United Arab Emirates will not be considered for the purposes of this article.
 They’re already as successful as Singapore in their own right.
 We’re only looking at emerging and frontier markets here.